geru-br/devops-challenge/README-en.md

 Inside of the `app` directory there is a very simple Flask application.
 When this app starts it will read an environment variable called `GERU_PASS` that will represent the API's password.
 Hence, a call to the application needs an `Authorization` `Header` containing a specific token.
 E.g.: `curl -H "Authorization: Token VALUE_OF_GERU_PASS_VAR " http://localhost/`.
 You should tell us how to modify this environment variable in an easy way.

 Your goal is to deploy this application in AWS (Amazon Web Service).
 We want you to show us how to recreate all the infrastructure necessary to deploy this application in **our** account in the simplest way imaginable.
-You choose the way.
+Be creative.
 Create a `part1.md` file describing all the steps needed to deploy your stack in our environment.
 Be careful with:

 * You should start in a totally new AWS account.
 * This application needs to be running in a Docker container.